 - 42% of pedestrians, aged 16 and older, killed in nighttime (9 p.m. to 6 a.m.) crashes in 2018 had blood alcohol concentrations (BACs) at or above 0.08%.

-Speeding is the cited driver-related factor in fatal highway crashes.
+Speeding is the number one cited driver-related factor in fatal highway crashes.

 - Speed-related crashes cost Americans $40,400,000,000 each year.